Kingston Brass Faucets Review & Rating Updated: 08/05/22

 Historically the company has had major issues with its post-sale customer support.
 While service has greatly improved over the past ten years, problems are not entirely gone.

-Founded by current CEO Erik T. Chen in 1998, Kingston Brass is an importer of Asian-made sanitary wares that are sold under several brands including Kingston Brass, Gourmetier, and Fauceture.
+Kingston Brass is an importer of Asian-made sanitary wares that are sold under several brands including Kingston Brass, Gourmetier, Fauceture, and Elements of Design.
 It is located in a 72,000-square-foot office/warehouse in Chino, California.
-It maintains buying offices in Shanghai, China, and Taipei, Taiwan through affiliated corporations.
+The company maintains buying offices in Shanghai, China, and Taipei, Taiwan through affiliated corporations.

-It is one of the oldest of the Asia-Marketeers, importing Taiwanese faucets, showers, and accessories from Taiwan long before China became a manufacturing powerhouse.
+Founded by current CEO Erik T. Chen in 1998, Kingston Brass is one of the oldest of the Asia-Marketeers, importing faucets, showers, and accessories from Taiwan long before China became a manufacturing powerhouse.
 Its primary suppliers are still in Taiwan.
-Other old-time Asia-Marketeers include Afeel Corporation which sells faucets under the It has spread widely across the internet and into home stores and discount centers primarily due to relatively low prices, good overall quality, and good styling.

-Export/import businesses like Kingston Brass are often family affairs.
 One part of the family, located in Asia, handles the purchasing and export end of the business, while another group located in the U.S., takes care of the importing and selling in North America.

-The company also maintains a buying office in China in Shanghai through which it buys products made in China, primarily kitchen and bath accessories, but also some faucets.
+Kingston Brass also maintains a buying office in China in Shanghai through which it buys products made in China, primarily kitchen and bath accessories, but also some faucets.

 Known manufacturers of Kingston Brass sink faucets include the following: